bmc/py-sqlshell/README.md

 **Windows users**: You're on your own.
 Sorry.
 I haven't tested `sqlshell` on Windows, and I likely won't.
 It runs fine for me on Linux and MacOS.
-If it works for you on Windows, that's terrific.
-If it doesn't, I'm unwilling to spend time figuring out why.
+If it works for you on Windows, that's terrific (but unlikely).
+In any case, I'm unwilling to spend time getting this to work on Windows.

 ## License